 Summary: Cayosoft Administrator has granular control over how attribute data is presented or modified through the use of attribute policies, applied to the desired scope (Administrative Units).
-This article will describe how attribute police work on Modify action.
+This article will describe how the attribute police work on Modify action.

 Applies to: Cayosoft Administrator 5.1.0 or later

-When you configure attribute policy, you specify how the attribute data should be presented on the object form in the corresponding controls.
+When you configure the attribute policy, you specify how the attribute data should be presented on the object form in the corresponding controls.
 But if you apply this policy to any modify action for some object, for example, Office 365 License or User properties, you should consider that this object is already created and already has a set of attribute values.

 Let’s count all actions that modify existing object properties Modify actions.
 So, Modify actions are: User Properties, Mail Properties, Office 365 License, and so on.

 When you perform such action in Cayosoft Web Portal, the form always displays the current value of objects attributes.

 Due to the fact that the form always displays the current value, attribute policies for default values do not work here.
 That is why when you open any Modify action form, the default values from the policy won’t be applied automatically as they do on the New User form.

 Other attribute policy settings, such as Possible values, Min and Max values, Label changes, Read-only and Hide flags, will be applied, because they didn’t change the existing values.

 However, if the current attribute value conflicts with the value defined by the attribute policy, you’ll see an error message near the property when you try to update the object.

 For more information about Attribute Policies and how they work, please refer to Cayosoft Administrator documentation at https://support.cayosoft.com/hc/en-us/articles/360015404191.